 One of the toughest parts of a work environment is learning how to get along with varying personality types: bad communicators, troublemakers, and negative nellies.
 Not getting along with all of your co-workers?
-Here are ways to release the tension and connect with your co-workers that are driving you crazy.
+Here are ways to release the tension and connect with co-workers who drive you crazy.

 1. Change How You React

 One of the best ways to connect with co-workers who drive you crazy is to change how you react to them.
 Stewing with annoyance is not the way to approach the situation.
 Instead, avoid being reactionary to situations that will lead to meltdowns and blowups.
 Take the higher road and be the “better person” in great situations of difficulty.

 Sometimes we need to realize that we are not going to like every person we work with or meet.
 That being said, we need to focus on the positive attributes of coworkers.
 Maybe it is something simple like the way they dress or how good they are at a specific task.
 Build upon the positive attributes of your co-workers and focus on the things you do like about your coworkers.
 Make sure to engage your co-workers with things you do like about them.
 By doing so, you will be creating positive relationships and rapports with your co-workers even if they are not necessarily your cup of tea.